 - Moving furniture or objects that may be blocking airflow from registers

 - Thoroughly cleaning registers to make sure dust and dirt aren’t preventing airflow

 - Keeping doors to rooms open when there isn’t an immediate need for privacy, increasing airflow throughout the entire home

 - Looking for problems within the room itself, such as inefficient windows or insufficient insulation

 If these simple fixes don’t address your problem, you may want to talk to a professional to determine whether the air ducts and registers are sized properly for the rooms that are being heated and cooled.
-At Roth Heating & Cooling, Plumbing & Electrical, we’re happy to answer questions or talk to you about improving the efficiency of your system.
+At Roth Heating & Cooling, Plumbing, Electrical, Drain Services, we’re happy to answer questions or talk to you about improving the efficiency of your system.
 Contact us any time at (503) 994-9924.